diracdeltas/niceware/README.md

 Niceware was inspired by [Diceware](http://world.std.com/~reinhold/diceware.html).
-Its wordlist is derived from http://www-01.sil.org/linguistics/wordlists/english/.
+Its wordlist is derived from [the SIL English word list](https://web.archive.org/web/20180803153208/http://www-01.sil.org/linguistics/wordlists/english/).
 This project is based on my work on OpenPGP key backup for the Yahoo [End-to-End](https://github.com/yahoo/end-to-end) project.